Back

 The “black box” problem

-If you’re using AI-based recommendations for major life decisions, like health or finances, remember that the logic behind these decisions may be hard to trace.
+If you’re using AI-based recommendations in industries like health or finance remember that the logic behind these decisions may be hard to trace.
 This can make it difficult to fully trust or understand AI recommendations and highlights the need for human oversight in critical areas.

 Changes in data